qbroker/nwSaver/README.md

 * If you edit package.json make sure to be accurate, any typo causes a failure during startup

 ## nwHive
-nwHive moved to its own repo https://github.com/nwOkido/nwHive
+nwHive moved to its own repo https://github.com/nwOkido/nwHive, this is under development.

 Have a nice day, Okido